Guide to Diving Raja Ampat, Papua

 How to get around

-Before able to go to dive spots, you would need to get a permit from the local Papua police station.
-Bring 3 copies of your passport page with Indonesian Visa.
+Before you can go to the dive spots, you would need to get a permit from the local Papua police station.
+Bring three copies of your passport page with Indonesian Visa.

 Recommended tours *: